 While many a region across the U.S. experiences a fine fall season, the real star of the autumn show is the East Coast area.
-Filled with pride and love for their stunning fall foliage, it’s time Midwesterners, West-Coasters, and Southerners got a taste of what fall is like along the eastern edge of the U.S. Let us take you on a jaunt along the East Coast, stopping at all of our un-be-leaf-able glamping sites from which to watch the leaves change colors.
+When it comes to weekend getaways, East Coast America is filled with pride and love for their stunning fall foliage.
+It’s time Midwesterners, West-Coasters, and Southerners got a taste of what fall is like along the eastern edge of the U.S. Let us take you on a jaunt along the East Coast, stopping at all of our un-be-leaf-able glamping sites from which to watch the leaves change colors.

 Don’t miss out on stocking up on Bean Boots in Freeport, a nearby town with the original LL Bean factory.
 All beer, wine, and food enthusiasts can find their niche at the variety of festivals throughout the fall months in Portland.
 As a seafood capital of the East Coast, fresh lobster, fried clams, and succulent oysters are awaiting your arrival.
 Let’s just say no one will be feeling crabby while visiting Portland.

 At just a short drive away, both Ben and Jerry’s and Cabot Creamery offer tours to see the products in action.
 Guests must travel half an hour to Burlington, the most populated city in the state, for beautiful views of Lake Champlain, local restaurants and shops on Church Street Marketplace, and the hopping art and music scene.
 It’s hard to decide which will be sweeter—the pure Vermont maple syrup you’ll taste or your time in the Green Mountain state.